panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 * `import.meta.env.SSR`: is a boolean whether the app runs on the server side
 * `import.meta.env.BASE_URL`: the base URL

-On top of that, Vite can load variables from `.env` file:
+On top of that, Vite can also load variables from `.env` file.
+Under the hood, Vite uses [dotenv](https://github.com/motdotla/dotenv).
+But you don't have to manually call anything related to dotenv: Vite does everything for you.

+For example having an `.env` file like this:

 ```bash
 VITE_MY_VAR=value
 ```

-which then you can access in the browser during runtime as `import.meta.env.VITE_MY_VAR`.
+then you can access in the browser during runtime `import.meta.env.VITE_MY_VAR`, which is going to be `'value'`.

-Here is important to note that Vite exposes publicity only variables that start with `VITE_` prefix.
+Please note that Vite exposes publicly only variables starting with `VITE_` prefix.

-Under the hood, Vite uses [dotenv](https://github.com/motdotla/dotenv).
-But you don't have to manually call anything related to dotenv: Vite does everything for you.

-Open the [demo](https://stackblitz.com/edit/vitejs-vite-61fsdd?file=src%2FApp.vue) and see that the variables provided by Vite are rendered on a webpage.
+Open the [demo](https://stackblitz.com/edit/vitejs-vite-61fsdd?file=src%2FApp.vue) and see that the variables provided by Vite are rendered on the webpage.

 Vite has a [detailed guide](https://vitejs.dev/guide/env-and-mode.html) on how to access the environment variables.

 ### 2.2 Webpack

-Unlike Vite, Webpack out of the box doesn't expose any variables to the web application.
+Unlike Vite, Webpack doesn't expose variables to the web application out of the box.

-But it can be easily achieved using the [EnvironmentPlugin](https://webpack.js.org/plugins/environment-plugin/).
+But it can be easily achieved using the [EnvironmentPlugin](https://webpack.js.org/plugins/environment-plugin/), which is a built-in webpack plugin.

-For example, if you'd like to expose the `NODE_ENV` env variable, you can use the following configuration:
+For example, to expose the `NODE_ENV` env variable, you can use the following configuration:

 ```javascript {7}
 // webpack.config.js